resilience

 Resilience 101

-A system’s ability to maintain its self-organizing capacity, its identity, or its regime.
+A system’s capacity to maintain its self-organizing capacity, its identity, or its regime.

 Resilience is not good or bad, it is just a systems’ property, making the system stay in a desirable or undesirable regime